 Would I have to go back to living in our house in South Bend without my husband (back to commuter marriage life)?
 Could we afford a third child?
 Were we too old to do this?
 Maybe this was too much.
 But could I even consider the other option?
-I pondered all the options from the time I found out I was pregnant until I saw the doctor.
+I pondered all the options from the time I found out I was pregnant until I saw the doctor for my prenatal care.
 I was.so.stressed.out.

 The doctor wouldn’t see me until I was 8 weeks pregnant.
 We saw the baby’s heartbeat.
 We left the doctor’s office, overwhelmed and scared shitless about what the future would bring.
 We knew there would be obstacles and opposition but we were excited.
 It was the third baby we had always wanted, just not at the time we had planned.
 We drove home smiling and discussing names for boys and girls.
 Declan or Luchedio for a little boy and Graziella for a baby girl.
 We were hopeful and we were in this together.
 So no matter what the world threw at us, we had each other; the 5 of us.
 But for now, it was just for the Big Guy and me.

 Those first 11 weeks were like an out of body experience.
 I was hiding the biggest secret of my life from everyone I knew and loved, including you, my readers.
 On top of being overwhelmed and scared, I felt like a complete fraud talking about every inane thing under the sun except for the only thing I wanted to write about…my pregnancy!